gmickel/CodeWhisper/README.md

 ## ✨ Key Features

+* 🧠 AI-powered task planning and code generation
+* 🔄 Full git integration for version control of AI-generated changes
+* 🌍 Support for various models and LLM providers, such as Anthropic, OpenAI, and Groq
 * 🚀 Blazingly fast code processing with concurrent workers
 * 🎯 Customizable file filtering and exclusion
 * 📊 Intelligent caching for improved performance